Verify Rust Standard Library Effort

 zeroed | core::mem::maybe_uninit |

-Annotate and verify all the functions that below that expose intrinsics with safety contracts
+Annotate and verify all the functions below that expose intrinsics with safety contracts

 Function | Location |